Paithrukam

-Paithrukam is a 1993 Indian Malayalam-language drama film, directed by Jayaraaj, starring Suresh Gopi, Narendra Prasad and Jayaram.
+Paithrukam (Heritage) is a 1993 Indian Malayalam-language drama film, directed by Jayaraaj, starring Suresh Gopi, Narendra Prasad, and Jayaram.
 Scripted by Kaloor Dennis, this film revolves around a traditional Brahmin family and the fight between their beliefs and atheism.

 Plot

-Devadathan Chemmathiripadu (Narendra Prasad), a vedic scholar is widely respected by everyone.
+Devadathan Chemmathiripadu, a Vedic scholar, is widely respected by everyone.
 He successfully completed Somayagam and has gained the title Somayajippadu.
-Leading a simple life away from all the chaos, Somayajippadu has two sons, Somadathan (Suresh Gopi) and Chithrabhanu (Jayaram).
-While Somadathan left for Delhi to become a journalist, Chitrabhanu stayed along with his father in order to assist him.
+Leading a simple life away from all the chaos, Somayajippadu has two sons, Somadathan and Chithrabhanu.
+While Somadathan left for Delhi to become a journalist, Chitrabhanu stayed along with his father to assist him.
 Bhanu Namboothiri is now a chief priest in the nearby temple.
 During his Delhi days, Somadathan became interested in atheism and became associated with several radical groups.
-One day he returns to his village to meet up with his family.
+One day, he returns to his village to meet his family.
 But, upon arriving home, he finds the daily rituals irritating and starts questioning them.
 He denounces Vedas as superstition and starts advocating atheism among the villagers.

-In the beginning, Somayaji does not take it seriously, slowly he becomes to feel it is unbearable.
+In the beginning, Somayaji does not take it seriously.
+Slowly, he begins to find it unbearable.
 He advises Dathan to lead a Brahmin's life, to which Dathan shoots back that he is no longer a Brahmin and had given up his Yajnopavitam, long ago.
-This shocks Somayaji, who asks him to stay away from his house.
-Dathan steps out of his house and marries Gayathri (Geetha), another atheist and his lover.
+This shocks Somayaji who asks him to stay away from his house.
+Dathan steps out of his house and marries Gayathri, another atheist and his lover.
 The couple, in their efforts to win out against superstition, decide to stay at an old haunted house, which people believe is dangerous.
 They along with fellow radicals clean up the place and destroy the idols of Nagas and the small worship place.

 In the meantime, Bhanu Namboothiri falls in love with a girl in the neighboring village, Gouri.
-He requests his mom (Nanditha Bose) to speak about this to Somayaji.
+He requests his mom to speak about this to Somayaji.
 But, Somayaji reveals that Bhanu has several issues in his horoscope and at the age of 27, even his life could be in danger.
-This breaks him down, and he commits suicide.
-Somadathan accused his father for his brother's death and his anger turns into hatred.
+This breaks him down, and he confirms this with another astrologer.
+He is heartbroken and breaks up with his girl.
+He commits suicide that night.
+However, Somadathan accuses his father for his brother's death, and his anger turns into hatred.
 Meanwhile, Gayathri gets pregnant twice, but both end up in miscarriage.
-The people cite it as a reason for Sarpadosha.
-She dreams of serpents and begins to believe their act of destroying the idols of Nagas were the reason for the abortions.
+The people cite the reason as Sarpadosha.
+She dreams of serpents and begins to believe their act of destroying the idols of Nagas was the reason for the miscarriages.